 The permanent collection of more than 2,000 objects includes works from nationally known artists such as Thomas Hart Benton, Grant Wood, George Inness, Arshile Gorky, Romare Bearden, Ed Ruscha, Jasper Johns Alex Katz, William Wiley, and Red Grooms.

-The museum's permanent collection also explores regional contributions in three focal areas:
+The museum’s permanent collection also explores regional contributions in three areas:

-- Works by a number of leading modern artists who taught or studied at Black Mountain College, including Josef and Anni Albers, Helen Frankenthaler, Robert Rauschenberg, Ray Johnson, Joseph Fiore, and Robert Motherwell.
+- Works by leading modern artists who taught or studied at Black Mountain College, including Josef and Anni Albers, Helen Frankenthaler, Robert Rauschenberg, Ray Johnson, Joseph Fiore, and Robert Motherwell.

-- Fine handmade objects created in the region.
-The Museum has works by early residents including the Cherokee, works from Pisgah Forest and other folk potteries, and contemporary studio craft as exemplified by Penland School of Crafts, including work by Mark Peiser, Harvey Littleton, and Cynthia Bringle.
+- Fine handmade objects created in the region, including crafts of the Cherokee, works from Pisgah Forest and other folk potteries, and contemporary studio craft as exemplified by Penland School of Crafts, including work by Mark Peiser, Harvey Littleton and Cynthia Bringle.

 The museum presents 15-20 exhibitions each year.